Right to Buy

 The market value of the property disregarding any improvements carried out by the tenant is assessed, against this is set discount to produce the purchase price.
 An applicant may [within three months] appeal to the District Valuer if s/he does not agree with the Council's assessment of the market value.

 If the prospective purchaser has received previous discount in respect of an earlier purchase that discount is set against [reduces] the discount for the current application.

 If the Council has in the past 10-11 years spent a substantial sum on the property the discount cannot reduce the price below what has been spent on the building.
 This may result in the discount being limited or even no discount being granted.

 The discount rules

-- A tenant of house starts with 35% this increases by 1% per year for each extra year of tenancy up to a maximum of 70%.
-So a tenant of five years receives 35%, for each extra year, a tenant of twelve years 42%
+- Discount for a house starts at 35% for 3 years' tenancy.
+This remains at 35% until you reach 5 years' tenancy.
+Then the discount increases by 1% per year for each extra year of tenancy up to a maximum of 70%.
+So a tenant of five years receives 35% discount, a tenant of twelve years 42%.

-- A tenant of a flat starts with 50% this increases by 2% per year for each year of tenancy up to a maximum of 70%.
-So a tenant of five years receives 50%, a tenant of twelve years 64%
+- Discount for a flat starts at 50% for 3 years' tenancy.
+This remains at 50% until you reach 5 years' tenancy.
+Then the discount increases by 2% per year for each year of tenancy up to a maximum of 70%.
+So a tenant of five years receives 50%, a tenant of twelve years 64%.

 Appealing to the District Valuer